To address safety concerns at downtown courthouse, King County will consider spending $600K more on security

 In response to public concern, County Council Chair Rod Dembowski proposed emergency funding to place two uniformed sheriff’s deputies on Third Avenue, hire another security team to keep the Fourth Avenue entrance open, and to hire outreach workers to work with officers in the area this year.
 Council members at the Tuesday meeting supported increasing security, but some expressed concern that the county is not doing enough to address underlying issues such as a lack of affordable housing and shelter, mental-health services and chemical-dependency treatment.

-“I do not think enough of us, as staff or professionals, think significantly about the kind of services that we also need to fund,” longtime Councilmember Larry Gossett said.
+“I do not think enough of us, as staff or professionals, think significantly about the kind of services that we also need to fund,” said outgoing longtime Councilmember Larry Gossett.
 “When we have people living in wretched conditions caused by a society of neglect … then we need to do more to help them get out of that condition.”

 Johanknecht said she would want her deputies to focus on “repeat offenders” who were not likely to respond to outreach workers and posed a threat to the public.